How is liver cancer found?

 Other types of tests may be done if your doctor thinks you might have liver cancer but the imaging test results can’t tell for sure.

 This test is done in the operating room.
 You will be given drugs to make you relaxed or asleep during the test.
-You should be able to go home after you recover.
+You often can go home later that day.

 There are different ways to get the tumor sample.
 In some cases, a biopsy sample may be taken during surgery to treat the tumor.
 Another option may be to place a hollow needle through the skin in the belly (abdomen) and into the liver to get a small biopsy sample.
 The skin where the needle is placed is first numbed.
 Biopsy samples can also be taken during laparoscopy (see above), when the doctor looks at the surface of the liver and takes samples from any areas that look abnormal.